DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/1 Configuration/labelLocation.md

 ---
 ---
 ##### shortDescription
 Specifies the location of a label against the editor.
-Applies only if the [labelMode](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/labelMode.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode') is *"outside"*.
+Applies only if the [labelMode](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/labelMode.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode') is *"outside"* or [visible](api-reference\10%20UI%20Components\dxForm\5%20Item%20Types\SimpleItem\label\visible.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/label/#visible') is set to a true for the labels.

 ---
 #include common-demobutton with {